qwerty12/IOPowerManagement/README.md

 And also, as it's name, it will provide more powerful/flexible power management functions/policies as you like to control the system.

-Notice: Kext version still need to be refined due to my intention.
-I want to make this project in a more general situation.

 Since, I am too busy these days to finish assignments and my final exams will come soon, I may update my Github slow, but I can assure you that great things will happen, and when they happen… they will happen here.